Gabriel-Viernes/online-text-editor/README.md

 WHEN I click on the Install button
 THEN I download my web application as an icon on my desktop WHEN I load my web application
-THEN I should have a registered service worker using workbox WHEN I register a service worker
+THEN I should have a registered service worker using workbox - done WHEN I register a service worker
 THEN I should have my static assets pre cached upon loading along with subsequent pages and static assets WHEN I deploy to Heroku